Jake Browning: 2022

 Browning competed for the backup quarterback job during the preseason, but was beat out by Brandon Allen.
 Browning was waived on August 30, 2022, but was signed to the practice squad the next day.
+After the Bengals lost to the Kansas City Chiefs in the AFC Championship Game, Browning signed a reserve/future contract on January 31, 2023.

 2023

-After the Bengals lost to the Kansas City Chiefs in the AFC Championship Game, Browning signed a reserve/future contract on January 31, 2023.
-He competed with Trevor Siemian to be the Bengals' backup quarterback throughout training camp and eventually won the job after the third preseason game.
+Browning competed with Trevor Siemian to be the Bengals' backup quarterback throughout training camp and eventually won the job after the third preseason game.

 During the season-opening 24–3 road loss to the Cleveland Browns, Browning had his first regular-season snap in the final minutes of the fourth quarter, throwing an incomplete pass.
 During Week 11 against the Baltimore Ravens on Thursday Night Football, Browning came in to relieve an injured Joe Burrow, throwing for 68 yards and a touchdown while also rushing for 40 yards in the 34–20 road loss.
 The next day, it was revealed that Burrow suffered a season-ending injury to his throwing wrist, elevating Browning to the starting role.

 During Week 12 against the Pittsburgh Steelers, Browning made his first career start and finished the 16–10 loss completing 19-of-26 passes for 227 yards, a touchdown, and an interception.
 In the next game against the Jacksonville Jaguars on Monday Night Football, Browning completed 32-of-37 passes for 354 yards and a touchdown while also rushing twice for 22 yards and a touchdown during the 34–31 overtime road victory.
 His 86.5 percent completion rate is the highest all-time in a quarterback's first or second career start.
 Browning was named AFC Offensive Player of the Week for his performance.
 The following week against the Indianapolis Colts, Browning had 275 passing yards, two touchdowns, and an interception to go along with seven rushing yards and a touchdown during the 34–14 victory.

 During Week 15 against his former team, the Minnesota Vikings, Browning led a 14-point comeback that included two fourth quarter touchdown passes to Tee Higgins.
 Browning finished the 27–24 overtime victory throwing for 324 yards, the two aforementioned touchdowns, and an interception.
 With this win, Browning became the first Bengals quarterback since Boomer Esiason to win three of his first four starts.
 In the next game against the Steelers, Browning struggled as he threw for 335 yards, a touchdown, and three interceptions during the 34–11 road loss.
 The following week against the Chiefs, Browning had 197 passing yards and a touchdown to go along with 32 rushing yards and a touchdown in the 25–17 road loss.
 During the regular-season finale against the Browns, he completed 18-of-24 passes for 156 yards, three touchdowns, and an interception in the 31–14 victory.

 Browning finished the 2023 season with 1,936 passing yards, 12 touchdowns, and seven interceptions to go along with 27 carries for 127 yards and three touchdowns in nine games and seven starts.